MarsGoatz/react_van_talk_may_5_2021/README.md

 # Introduction To Flutter

+## Survey

+We will kicking off the event with a survey - https://forms.gle/8FZRdAYsReU9dz1N8

 ## Presentation

-We will kicking off the event with a presentation.
+Next up is our presentation about what Flutter is.
 Slides are uploaded to the [website](https://awesome-hoover-a04460.netlify.app).

 ## Hands On!